jperedadnr/Gluon-samples-11/Maven/beacons/README.md

 To execute the sample on HotSpot, do as follows:

 * Desktop (Windows, Mac OS X, Linux)
-  - Just run it from your IDE or from command line: `mvn -Pdesktop javafx:run`
+  - Just run it from your IDE or from command line: `mvn -Photspot javafx:run`

 To execute the sample as native image, do as follows: